mylofi/local-data-lock/BUNDLERS.md

 This project has non-ESM dependencies, which unfortunately cannot be *bundled* in with your other app code.
 Modern bundlers unfortunately don't out-of-the-box support configurations that can handle such a situation.

-As such, this project provides plugins for Vite and Webpack, to take care of the various steps needed to get these non-ESM dependencies into an otherwise bundled web app built by those tools.
+As such, this project provides plugins for Astro, Vite, and Webpack, to take care of the various steps needed to get these non-ESM dependencies into an otherwise bundled web app built by those tools.

 ## Bundler Plugins

-The plugins for Vite and Webpack are included in the `bundler-plugins/` directory.
+The plugins for Astro, Vite, and Webpack are included in the `bundler-plugins/` directory.
 They should handle all necessary steps to load the dependencies.

 **Note:** You should not need to manually copy any files out of the `dist/bundlers/` directory, as the plugins access the `local-data-lock` dependency (in `node_modules`) directly to pull the files needed.
 But for reference, the files these plugins access are: